 - The Secret of Long Pork Pies: Subverted.
 It is actually not the human meat Bjarne and Svend's costumers love.
 Turns out it is Svend's special marinate.
 Bjarne even discovers that the human meat actually has an unpleasant aftertaste, and replacing it with chicken actually improves upon the dish.

-- The Stoner: Bjarne is constantly smoking joints, apparently as a way to self-medicate his anger problems.
+- The Stoner: Bjarne is constantly smoking joints, apparently as a way to self-medicate his anger issues.
 He claims to smoke so much weed that he probably wouldn't notice if his hair was on fire.

-- Tantrum Throwing: After Svend's failed attempt to kill Astrid and Egil, Bjarne explodes with anger and smashes the shop's backroom, turning over selves and throwing around pots and pans, culminating in him picking up a meat axe and cornering Svend with it, only barely holding himself back from bring it down on Svend.
+- Tantrum Throwing: After Svend's failed attempt to kill Astrid and Egil, Bjarne explodes with anger and smashes the shop's backroom, turning over selves and throwing around pots and pans, culminating in him picking up a meat axe and cornering Svend with it, only barely holding himself back from bring it down on him.